Selective energy and enstrophy modification of two-dimensional decaying turbulence: Results and Discussion

 \section{Results and Discussion}

 The effects of global forcing are shown in Figure \ref{fig2}.
-The evolution of energy, enstrophy, and the shared forced rate of change of these quantities $F$ are shown over the time window $0 \le t/\tau_0 \le 66$ for the unforced viscous baseline simulation (grey) and for the modified inviscid (green), viscous (black dotted), and compensated viscous (black dashed) flows.
+The evolution of energy, enstrophy, and the shared forced rate of change of these quantities $F$ are shown over the time window $0 \le t/\tau_0 \le 33$ for the unforced viscous baseline simulation (grey) and for the modified inviscid (green), viscous (black dotted), and compensated viscous (black dashed) flows.
 Three modification cases are shown: (a) forced energy injection ($\delta_1 = -1, \delta_2 = 0$), (b) forced enstrophy dissipation ($\delta_1 = 0, \delta_2 = 1$), and (c) simultaneous forcing to inject energy and dissipate enstrophy ($\delta_1 = -1, \delta_2 = 0.25$).
 Compensated viscous flows have an additional time-dependent modification to fully cancel the additional energy and enstrophy decay induced by viscous dissipation.
 The trajectories of these simulations are similar to those of the inviscid cases, although not identical, as the forcing is being applied to a different flow, albeit one with the same energy and enstrophy as the inviscid flow.

 The maximum energy reached in case (a) is higher for the inviscid flow than the viscous flow.
-The enstrophy is invariant in the inviscid setting while, for the viscous case, the enstrophy initially decays at the same rate as the baseline but quickly saturates to a nearly-constant value around $t/\tau_0>20$.
-At this time, the forcing term $F$ reaches a peak and subsequently drops to zero as the system approaches a late-stage slowly-decaying nearly-steady state after $t/\tau_0>50$.
-The minimum enstrophy achieved in case (b) is nearly identical for the inviscid and viscous flows, with a nearly-steady state quickly reached around $t/\tau_0>20$.
+The enstrophy is invariant in the inviscid setting while, for the viscous case, the enstrophy initially decays at the same rate as the baseline but quickly saturates to a nearly-constant value around $t/\tau_0>10$.
+At this time, the forcing term $F$ reaches a peak and subsequently drops to zero as the system approaches a late-stage slowly-decaying nearly-steady state after $t/\tau_0>25$.
+Late-stage vorticity snapshots for the globally modified viscous flows are also shown.
+The inverse cascade in decaying turbulence leads to the formation of a dipole \citep{smith1993bose}.
+The formation of this structure is accelerated with energy and enstrophy modification.
+The minimum enstrophy achieved in case (b) is nearly identical for the inviscid and viscous flows, with a nearly-steady state quickly reached around $t/\tau_0>10$.
 The mixed case (c) shares a combination of the features observed in (a) and (b).